Ajacko1/Ashton-Jackovich/README.md

-# Hello everyone my name is Ashton Jackovich im currently going into my sophmore year here at waketech where im hoping to transfer to NC State after the year.
-Im a huge NFL fan where im a fan of the Denver Broncos.
-I enjoy watching movies where horror movies are my favoirte genre.
+Hello everyone, my name is Ashton Jackovich.
+I'm currently going into my sophomore year here at Wake Tech, where I'm hoping to transfer to NC State after the year.
+I'm a huge NFL fan, and I'm a fan of the Denver Broncos.
+I enjoy watching movies, where horror movies are my favorite genre.